KirstChat/KirstChat/README.md

 - Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmendtmann
 - 20 Web Projects with Vanilla JavaScript by Brad Traversy
 - 100 Days of Python by Dr Angela Yu
+- The Complete JavaScript Course: From Zero to Expert by Jonas Schmedtmann
+- React: The Complete Guide (incl Hooks, React Router, Redux) by Maximilian Schwarzmüller